 Transitioning to college or graduate school for the first — or third — time can uproot you physically, mentally and spiritually.
-It’s important to remember the things that will help you stay grounded and make these life changes some of the best experiences of your life.
+It’s important to remember the things that will help you stay grounded and make these changes some of the best experiences of your life.

 Before moving to college, I had always gone to church with my parents, every Sunday without missing a beat.
-Now you’re on your own and it’s up to you to maintain that connection.
-When I started college, finding a church came easy because I go to a Catholic university with the physical church itself located less than a stone’s throw away from the dorm where I live.
+In college, you’re on your own and it’s up to you to maintain that connection.
+When I started college, finding a church came easily because I attend a Catholic university with the physical church located less than a stone’s throw away from the dorm where I live.
 Find a nearby church and connect with the community, priest, and other young adults.
 You will discover a whole new circle of friends, and, if your schedule allows, you might check out other church activities or volunteer opportunities.
 Time spent in church can help center you especially during stressful periods (particularly during finals!).
 Church will provide a necessary break from academics as well as spiritual refreshment.
 Also, it can be so much more fulfilling if you choose to go on your own, rather than being pushed to attend by your parents.

 College isn’t just about going to class.
 Surprise!
 Take this time to reach out and meet people while doing something you love.
 You can do this by joining a club.
 Love sports?
 Join an intramural team.
 Passionate about social justice?
 Find an organization that’s working on an issue that fires you up.
 Looking to try something new?
 Find a club related to something you’ve always wanted to learn more about.
 Want to learn more about faith and spirituality?
 Check in with your campus ministry.
 There are clubs for everything (or you can start your own).
 You’ll make friends while having fun!